Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 - Maellartach: In The Shadowhunters Chronicles, this was supposedly the holy sword used to evict Adam and Eve from Eden.

 - Memory: One of three legendary swords at the heart of Tad William’s eponymous trilogy.
+The other two are Sorrow and Thorn.

 - Mournblade: A demonic sword similar to Stormbringer in the fantasy novels of Michael Moorcock.
 Wielded by Yyrkoon, cousin and arch-enemy of Elric of Melniboné.